 |-||Management Seminar I||Management Seminar II||Management Seminar III|

 |Management Seminar I||Management Seminar II||Management Seminar III||Program Completion|

-Students should choose a supervisor from within their Specialization and report selection of supervisors by the deadlines below as set for their completion program.
-Students enrolled in the Standard Completion Program should report selection of supervisors during the 1st semester of enrollment while students enrolled in the Accelerated Completion Program should choose their supervisors soon after the classes of the 1st semester begin.
-After the selection of a supervisor is approved, students must register for their chosen supervisor’s seminar subjects in the designated periods.
+Students should choose a supervisor from within their Specialization and report selection of supervisors at the end of their first semester by the deadlines below.
+After the selection of a supervisor is approved, students must register for their chosen supervisor’s seminar subject during the designated Course Registration periods.

-Note: Students planning to apply for accelerated program completion should consult the Academic Office regarding Management Seminar registration.
+- Students planning to apply for accelerated program completion should consult the Academic Office regarding selection of seminar supervisors and Management Seminar registration.

 Management Seminar Application deadlines: